FrancescoPaterna/TIW-2021-Project/README.md

 # Final Project of Web Information Technologies 2021 [085879].

-This project was made between March and July 2021 at Polytechnic University of Milan.
+This project was made between March and June 2021 at Polytechnic University of Milan.
-The project

 The aim of the project is to develop two version of a WebSite for the Examination Results Record;
 a Pure HTML version, and a Javascript version.